-Moussa Sylla, the FC Schalke 04 striker who multiple in-the-know transfer insiders said was heading to New York City FC, now appears set to stay in Germany after his €7 million move fell apart at the finish line.
+Moussa Sylla, the FC Schalke 04 striker who multiple in-the-know transfer insiders said was heading to New York City FC, is now set to stay in Germany after his €7 million move fell apart at the finish line.

 Multiple reports from outlets in Germany like Kicker and Sky Sports Germany indicated that the Sylla transfer hit a snag over concerns raised by NYCFC during Sylla's medical exam, supposedly conducted during the middle of last week in Manchester, England – the European base of operations for City Football Group, owners of New York City FC.

-New York City reportedly tried to renegotiate the terms of the deal to sign Sylla after conducting the medical, but Schalke didn't find common ground on any of the new terms proposed by NYCFC and City Football Group.
+New York City tried to renegotiate the terms of the deal to sign Sylla after conducting the medical, but Schalke didn't find common ground on any of the new terms proposed by NYCFC and City Football Group.

-According to Kicker, New York City reportedly has concerns about an old knee injury suffered by Sylla, as well as what translated from German as "certain signs of wear and tear in the 26-year-old," leading them to try to switch the terms of the deal, even floating the possibility of arranging a loan for Sylla rather than an outright sale.
+According to Kicker, New York City reportedly had concerns about an old knee injury suffered by Sylla, as well as what translated from German as "certain signs of wear and tear in the 26-year-old," leading them to try to switch the terms of the deal, even floating the possibility of arranging a loan for Sylla rather than an outright sale.

 Back on January 25, a sequence of out-of-the-blue reports emerged stating that Sylla was on his way out of Schalke and to New York City FC.